-“Once I had a vision, there was nothing that could stop me,” Pierce says.
-She drew out a floor plan and met with an architect, who told her he had never had a client create a floor plan that actually functioned in execution—but Pierce’s did, to a T. And so her first design baby was born.
+“Once I had a vision, there was nothing that could stop me,” says Pierce.
+She drew out a floor plan and met with an architect, who told her he had never had a client create a floor plan that actually functioned in execution—but Pierce’s did to a T. And so her first design baby was born.
 (She gave birth to daughter Poet in 2013.)

 The family home, which Pierce describes as gothic-traditional, took just six months to complete.
 Boasting dramatic arches and a mix of bold prints and soft pastels, the space feels luxurious yet warm and lived-in, a combination that factors into every Pierce & Ward project.
 “You can walk in and not be scared to sit in a chair, even if it’s the most fabulous,” says Pierce.

-Several of her most beloved pieces—a set of dusty rose moon sea ceramics, a goatskin-covered end table, brass Art Deco light fixtures—come from her late mother-in-law, carmella scaggs who, as if creating a professional blueprint for Pierce, was also not formally trained.
+Several of her most beloved pieces—a set of dusty rose moon sea ceramics, a goatskin-covered end table, brass Art Deco light fixtures—come from her late mother-in-law, Carmella Scaggs, who, as if creating a professional blueprint for Pierce, was also not formally trained.
 “She went on instinct and had the most unique style.
-She layered layer upon layer—more was more!”
-Pierce explains.
+She layered layer upon layer—more was more!” explains Pierce.
 “It was all about what she thought was beautiful, not what value something held.”

-In the master bedroom, bedding hints at another experiment gone right: pillows made with fabric Carmella gifted Pierce years ago, which inspired Pierce & Ward’s just-launched pillow collection.
+In the master bedroom, bedding hints at another experiment gone right: pillows made with fabric Carmella gifted Pierce years ago, which inspired a Pierce & Ward pillow collection.